Styne001/cd0037-API-Development-and-Documentation-project/README.md

 ## Getting Started

 ### Pre-requisites and Local Development
 - Developers who wish to use this project should have Python3, pip and node installed on their local machines.
-Here is a link to download Python `www.python.org/downloads`.
+Here is a link to download Python3 `www.python.org/downloads`.

 ### Backend
 - From the backend folder run pip install requirements.txt to get all the required packages in the requirements file.